 How to have a good night’s sleep?

-We need at least 5 hours of sleep per night for our eyes to fully recover from the day.
+We need at least 5 hours of sleep per night for our eyes to fully recover from the day and 7-9 hours would be ideal.
 If you have trouble sleeping, here are our top tips on how to get more sleep each night and avoid sleep deprivation:

-- Get as much light/sun exposure during the day as you can - this will increase the quality of your sleep in the evening
+- Get as much daylight/sun exposure during the day as you can - this will increase the quality of your sleep in the evening, just ensure you wear UV protective eyewear.

 - Limit your exposure to light (and screens) at least 2 hours before bed - the blue light from your screens can stop you from sleeping by tricking your body into thinking it’s still daytime and you should be awake

-- Wear blue light glasses - these will block some of the blue light that emits from digital devices such as your mobile phone or laptop and provide you with a better quality of sleep
+- Wear blue light glasses - these help filter out some of the blue light that emits from digital devices such as your mobile phone or laptop and can help to provide you with a better quality of sleep

 - No matter what time you go to bed, wake up at the same time every day (as much as possible) - having a consistent bedtime will help you to sleep better because your body will start to get tired on cue